 One example of this is President Trump’s recent Tweets about the conflict in Syria.
 He tweeted that the United States would be withdrawing troops from the region.
 The announcement conflicted with previous statements by his generals, motivated his defense secretary to quit his post, caused turmoil in congress, and created major diplomatic issues across the globe.
 Agree with his decision or not, using Twitter for this to end-run standard communications protocols caused problems.

-Lest anyone think this is a one-sided hit piece, this is just one example of the damaging impact of using Twitter thoughtlessly.
+Lest anyone thinks this is a one-sided hit piece, this is just one example of the damaging impact of using Twitter thoughtlessly.
 Politicians of every political stripe have been embarrassed or worse because of their personal or professional use of Twitter.
 When political leaders act rashly, fail to fact check, are caught being dishonest or hypocritical that can come back to bite them.
 They give their opponents fodder and diminish their own credibility.

 The Benefits of Using Twitter as a Political or Diplomatic Tool

 Politicians aren’t going to stop using Twitter, nor should they.
 It’s a great platform for communicating directly with their audience members.
 Political leaders who create thoughtful, helpful, authoritative content can educate their audience members, highlight their accomplishments, and provide convincing arguments for their own beliefs.
-Twitter can be used to effectively reach out in positive ways to other leaders, to challenge them when necessary, and to strongly condemn actions that are abhorrent.
+Twitter can be used to effectively reach out in positive ways to other leaders, challenge them when necessary, and strongly condemn actions that are abhorrent.

 The key is thoughtfulness and credibility.
 If more politicians made an effort to communicate clearly, accurately, and thoughtfully Twitter could be a beneficial diplomatic tool for all.
 They could start by engaging in some basic editorial tools rather than ‘Tweeting from the hip’.
 Any of the following could help; Grammarly, WOW Grade, FactCheck.org, Studicus, and Hemingway.
 This combination of grammar checking tools, copywriting services, and fact-checkers can be used to help politicians and other leaders create content that truly builds and inspires communities.

 Twitter is not going away when it comes to political discourse.
-In fact, diplomacy via Tweeting is now standard operating procedures.
+In fact, diplomacy via Tweeting is now standard operating procedure.
 Rather than wringing our hands about the matter, what we need to do is first, hold politicians to a high standard no matter how they communicate with us.
 Then, we need to encourage them to use these platforms responsibly.
 Ultimately, we can all benefit from any form of communication that is used to keep us engaged and informed no matter what our political affiliation might be.
 It will be interesting to see which politicians use Twitter in a responsible and authoritative manner, and which ones use it to create chaos.

 Author Bio: Nicole D.Garrison is a content strategist, writer, and contributor at SupremeDissertations and a number of platforms for marketing specialists.
 She is a dedicated and experienced author who pays particular attention to quality research.
-At her free time, Nicole is a passionate runner and a curious beekeeper.
+In her free time, Nicole is a passionate runner and a curious beekeeper.
 Moreover, she runs her own blog LiveInspiredMagazine.